Brittany-Lewandowski/CaseStudy2DDS/README.md

 2. RMSE: 1694.557

 Upon completing this analysis Brittany has provided the following 3 recommendations for Frito Lay:
-1. Increase the annual salary of Laboratory Technicians as they have a high attrition rate and a low yearly salary.
-2. Consider implementing employee retention programs that foster a culture of belonging.
-These programs can organize events such as Top Golf outings and happy      hours to strengthen the comradery amongst employees.
+1. Utilize my Naive Bayes classifier and my multiple linear regression model  to retain talent and budget appropriately.
-4. Avoid promoting employees as a retention mechanism.
+2. Avoid promoting employees as a retention mechanism.
 The data shows a negative relationship exists between years since last promotion and attrition.
+3. Increase the annual salary of Laboratory Technicians as they have a low annual salary and a high attrition rate.

+To view a YouTube video about this analysis please visit the following URL: https://youtu.be/vgB4_3Dgcyw

 # Introduction